 Can I get carer's allowance?

-- spend at least 35 hours a week caring for an older or disabled person, but you don’t have to live with them or be related to them
+- spend at least 35 hours a week caring for someone who is receiving a qualifying disability benefit (see below), but you don’t have to live with them or be related to them

 - be 16 years old or over